 The Board cautions against extrapolating from the results presented in the public portion of a report to broader conclusions about the frequency of deficiencies throughout the firm's practice.
-Individual audits and areas of inspection focus are most often selected on a risk-weighted basis and not randomly.
-Areas of focus vary among selected audits, but often involve audit work on the most difficult or inherently uncertain areas of financial statements.
-Thus, the audit work is generally selected for inspection based on factors that, in the inspection team's view, heighten the possibility that auditing
+Individual audit engagements and areas of inspection focus are most often selected on a risk-weighted basis and not randomly.
+Areas of focus vary among selected audit engagements, but often involve audit work on the most difficult or inherently uncertain areas of financial statements.
+Thus, the audit work is generally selected for inspection based on factors that, in the inspection team's view, heighten the possibility that auditing deficiencies are present, rather than through a process intended to identify a representative sample.